INTERPRETING HISTORYby Design Landscapes Australia Pty Ltd

 The sensitive interpretation of an historic site across multiple levels produces an award-winning open space.

-Bunya Estate is a new residential development by Landcom located near Doonside, NSW.
+Bunya Estate is a new residential development by Landcom located near Doonside in NSW.
 The Estate is situated on the original site of the Bungarribee Homestead complex.

 Landcom’s initial landscape design brief was to create several zones providing passive and active recreational space across a 30,000m2 area.
 Design Landscapes Pty Ltd undertook the construction of the works which honours the site’s historic significance.
 The project won Design Landscapes the prestigious Landscape NSW & ACT (LNA) 2012 Excellence in Landscape Construction Award – Open Space category and the 2012 Landscape Construction of the Year Award.